 - Thank you, Sharon, what about you?
 You say often that your most valuable experience has actually been with your beautiful daughter, Olivia, who's 22, and so what do you think she's taught you, Sharon?

 - Look and Michael would say the same.
 It is our normal, I love everything about her difference and she gives me context, I guess, I suppose an answer to your question, I think giving context is what we need to do around all situations, everything.
 "Why do you do a job interview?
 What's the importance of it?"
 Like, we don't really explain those nuances of everything we do.
-And so I think we need to be better at giving context because once these beautiful people understand why they've got to do this stuff and what the expectations, and this beautiful Ryan, he said to me one day, two or three years ago, "Sharon, you do all this autism awareness training, where's the neurotypical training?
+And so, I think we need to be better at giving context because once these beautiful people understand why they've got to do this stuff and what the expectations, and this beautiful Ryan, he said to me one day, two or three years ago, "Sharon, you do all this autism awareness training, where's the neurotypical training?
 Why aren't you teaching about what you want?"
 And I'm like, "That's amazing."
 So I said, "What do you want to learn?"
 And he said, "I want to know why we got to talk at events and why are events important?
 And why did you put so much importance on teamwork?
 I like working on my own."
 Amazing points.
 So, yeah.
 So, I did write some modules on why small talk's important to neurotypicals and why teamwork's important to neurotypicals, and so they read that and go, "Oh, okay.
 Now I see why they do this and talk about the weather."
 And in my beautiful team, we were outnumbered and they would make fun of us and go, "She's talking about the weather again."
 Or I'd say, "How are you feeling?"
 And they'd go, "I don't feel, Sharon."
 So, that's beautiful, I'll finish with that.

 - That's great learning, and yeah, absolutely.
 And there are things that we do tend to turn on their side, don't we?
 So, I love that.
 What about you, Karen?
 What has been a valuable learning for you in this space?